Old TestamentβΒ·βProphecy

 How to Apply Isaiah 41:10

 Use Isaiah 41:10 as a daily declaration.
 Speak it over your circumstances, inserting your name where relevant.
-Let its promise from Isaiah anchor your perspective as you navigate decisions related to on the theme of Anxiety, and share it with one person who might need it today.
+Let its promise from Isaiah anchor your perspective as you navigate decisions related to on the theme of Anxiety in the Bible, and share it with one person who might need it today.